brianchap/Faster-R_CNN-Implementation-of-Video-Segmentation-with-Kinematic-Prediction/README.md

-# Faster R-CNN Implementation of Video Segmentation with PyTorch 1.0
+# Faster R-CNN Video Segmentation with Kinematic Prediction

 This is an implementation of faster R-CNN-based video segmentation that is PyTorch 1.0 compatible (stable versions included), based on https://github.com/kevincao91/kevin.ai.faster_rcnn_pytorch_1.0_torchvision.